Skip to content

 How to Calculate Concrete

-Multiply length × width × depth (in feet) to get cubic feet, then divide by 27 for cubic yards.
+Multiply length × width × depth (all in feet) to get cubic feet, then divide by 27 to convert to cubic yards.
+For depth in inches, divide by 12 first.
 This calculator includes 10% extra for waste.

 Recommended Slab Thickness